Pop quiz: What’s the most common question massage therapists ask themselves?

 Having a payment processing system that provides a tipping step also saves you from having to ask, which always feels a little awkward.

-Pro tip: Speaking of payment processing, Schedulicity’s built-in payment processor helps you handle all things payment: auto-billing, refunds, prepayments, deposits – even tips, without the awkwardness.
+Pro Tip: Speaking of payment processing, Schedulicity’s built-in payment processor helps you handle all things payment: auto-billing, refunds, prepayments, deposits – even tips, without the awkwardness.

 Create Package Deals

 Packaging your services into bundles is a fantastic way to market you massage offerings, incentivizing new and current clients to book.
-There are plenty of benefits to packaging your services:

 - You’ll book more appointments